rishabhsingh8445/rishabhsingh8445/README.md

 ---

+👋 **Hi there!
+I'm Rishabh, a B.Tech Computer Science graduate (2026) passionate about building intelligent systems and extracting actionable insights from data.**

-B.Tech CS graduate with hands-on experience building **production-grade Agentic AI systems**, **full-stack data platforms**, and **enterprise BI dashboards**.
-Proficient in designing multi-agent LLM pipelines (LangGraph, RAG, NVIDIA NIM), developing Python + FastAPI backends, and delivering end-to-end data analytics solutions across supply chain, SaaS, and e-commerce domains.
-Experienced through industry programs with **IBM, Microsoft Azure (AICTE), Tata Group, and Deloitte** — currently targeting roles in **Generative AI Engineering, Data Science, and Python Backend Development**.
+I specialize in designing **production-grade Agentic AI workflows**, **full-stack GenAI platforms**, and **enterprise-level data analytics dashboards**.
+From orchestrating multi-agent LLM pipelines (LangGraph, RAG, NVIDIA NIM) to processing million-row datasets for actionable business intelligence, I thrive at the intersection of AI and Data.
+I have hands-on experience through industry programs with **IBM, Microsoft Azure, Tata Group, and Deloitte**, and I'm actively seeking roles in **AI/ML Engineering, Generative AI, and Data Analytics**.

 ---